-A Well-Fed World provides grants for vegan food programs that benefit low-income communities, veganic farming, food distribution, youth empowerment, environmental outreach, plant-based events, online and print advocacy, and farm animal sanctuaries.
+A Well-Fed World provides grants for vegan food programs that benefit low-income communities, veganic farming, food distribution, youth empowerment, environmental outreach, plant-based events, online and print advocacy, and farmed animal sanctuaries.

 Good Food Institute (GFI) awards competitive grants in the areas of cell-based and plant-based meat research.